Can You Guess The Antidote to "Domestic Extremism" in America?

 Here’s why.
 Speaking from personal experience, a subset of immigrants have viewed their relationship with America as a business transaction in a purely capitalist sense with an attitude of, “what’s it in for me,” while maintaining a strong affinity and loyalty to a different country, with no interest in becoming an American.

-Furthermore, another cohort of Americans will incessantly feel a sense of entitlement that their government owes them something because “my ancestors built this nation” when America was in her infancy before the Declaration of Independence.
-And some Americans descended from enslaved Africans, or British immigrants and indentured servants before the 20th century might believe “we are the natives” or “we came here first,” convinced they have higher worthiness to exist in the Land of the Free.
-As a result, they won’t be able to appreciate newly arrived business-minded individuals who are ambitious about immersing themselves in their adopted country’s culture and political heritage and contributing to the evolution of this great nation.
+Furthermore, a subset of Americans will incessantly feel a sense of entitlement that their government owes them something because “my ancestors built this nation” before the Declaration of Independence.
+Some Americans descended from enslaved Africans or immigrants and indentured servants before the 20th century might believe “we are the natives” or “we came here first,” convinced they have higher worthiness to exist in the Land of the Free.
+As a result, they are unlikely to appreciate ambitious newcomers keen to contribute to this great nation’s evolution and growth.

-With the above said, teaching all young Americans about their country’s history is a steppingstone towards creating solidarity with fellow Americans whose ancestors might have different experiences and restoring love of country.
+With the above said, teaching all young Americans about their country’s history is a stepping stone towards creating solidarity with fellow Americans—especially if their ancestors encountered different experiences—and restoring love of country.
 Young people can listen to uncomfortable truths and honor exceptionalism, for the path to national unity is through a shared identity as Americans.

-It does need to be said that some Americans will prioritize collective interests based around “blood and soil”.
-They may even feel repulsed by people from a genetically distant ethnicity they perceive as beneath them and, in some cases, might start harboring unwanted violent thoughts towards their fellow citizens.
-This uncomfortable truth will not change for as long as any human civilization exists.
+It does need to be stressed that some Americans will prioritize “blood and soil,” that is, their racial identity.
+Some may even feel repulsed by people from a genetically distant ethnicity, for they are perceived as beneath them, like “genetic filth.”
+In some cases, they might start harboring violent thoughts towards their fellow citizens—this uncomfortable truth will not change for as long as any human civilization exists.

 When everyday White men stop seeing themselves as the anti-hero compared with everyone else who doesn’t share their complexion, that’s a step towards unity.
 Likewise, when lessons in America stop inferring that all White people are the societal oppressors and stop instilling shame in White children for benefiting from their forefathers’ actions, that’s a step towards unity.
 And while young Americans may be proud of their ancestral “old country” heritage, they are, first and foremost, American.
 They’ve assimilated, and a common shared identity will go a long way to creating a more prosperous future for our children in a safer United States of America.